chiliec/yii2-vote/README.md

 ## Attention!
 This version is under development!

-If you don't like to use unstable versions, see [https://github.com/Chiliec/yii2-vote/tree/2.0.3](last stable release).
+If you don't like to use unstable versions, see [last stable release](https://github.com/Chiliec/yii2-vote/tree/2.0.3).

 ## Installation